 Canada's Iamgold says sale process delayed for Mali mine amid unrest

-Aug 20 (Reuters) - Canada's Iamgold Corp IMG.TO has delayed the sale process for its Sadiola gold mine in Mali due to political instability in the country, a spokesperson said on Thursday.
+Aug 20 (Reuters) - Canada's Iamgold Corp IMG.TO has delayed the sale process for its Sadiola gold mine in Mali because of political instability in the country, a spokeswoman said on Thursday.

 ((Jeff.Lewis@thomsonreuters.com; 1 647 200 7236))